AIAnytime/Llama2-Medical-Chatbot/README.md

 ## License

-This project is licensed under the [Your License Here] License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ---